 To Plead Guilty Or Not Guilty: Things You Should Know

 If the evidence supporting the charge is weak, then there will be greater justification for you to plead not guilty and defend the charge.
-Conversely if the evidence against you is strong then it is important to recognise the likelihood of being convicted and therefore the benefits of pleading guilty to the charge.
+Conversely, if the evidence against you is strong then it is important to recognise the likelihood of being convicted and therefore the benefits of pleading guilty to the charge.

 If your matter is urgent, contact Andrew Williams immediately on (08) 9278 2575.
-As an experienced and knowledgeable criminal lawyer in Perth, he will provide you with solid legal advice that pertains to Western Australian law.
+As an experienced and knowledgeable criminal lawyer in Perth, he will provide you with sound legal advice that pertains to Western Australian law.

 Discount For A Plea of Guilty

-If the evidence against you is strong and there are solid prospects of you being found guilty after a trial then there are practical benefits to pleading guilty at an early stage.
+If the evidence against you is strong and there are solid prospects of you being found guilty after a trial, then there are practical benefits to pleading guilty at an early stage.

 The principle of a discount on a sentence for an early plea is found in section 9AA of the Sentencing Act.
 That section reads as follows: